charlesfrye/charlesfrye.github.io/_posts/2021-12-31-aoc-rust-haskell.markdown

 The lesser of the two reasons is that the dev tooling for Haskell is not great, compared to the tools for Python and Rust.
-See the Minor Take-Aways section at the end of the article for more.
+See the Minor Take-Aways section at the end of this post for more on this.

 The bigger reason is that Haskell is a declarative language, rather than an imperative language,